Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 * Search powered by Sphinx Search engine or SphinxSearch inside
 * Very fast search
 * Flexible [search syntax](http://www.sphinxsearch.com/doc.html#extended-syntax)
-* Sort search resutls by Relevance or Freshness
+* Sort search results by Relevance or Freshness
 * Search by posts, by comments and by pages.
 * Exclude posts, comments or pages from search results.
 * Display comments at search results page.